 I then compiled a list of the best players at each position from each season.

 Then, I looked back on those lists to compile the best one or two players at each position over the entire decade.

-Some positions there was a clear front-runner, some positions there was a battle between two or three players, and sometimes there was such a lack of production at a certain position it made it very difficult to find a ‘best’ player.
+In some positions, there was a clear front-runner, in some positions, there was a battle between two or three players, and sometimes there was such a lack of production at a certain position it made it very difficult to find a ‘best’ player.

-For each position there is a ‘player of the decade’ and ‘honorable mentions’.
-I broke down each player’s overall stats with the Kings during the decade, as well as their best season of the decade with the Kings, along with insights and thoughts on each player.
+For each position, there is a ‘player of the decade’ and ‘honorable mentions.
+I broke down each player’s overall stats with the Kings during the decade, their best season of the decade with the Kings, and insights and thoughts on each player.

 2010’s Honorable Mention: Isaiah Thomas, De’Aaron Fox

 I will always think of the Sacramento Kings version of Tyreke Evans as a point guard.